EricFillion/happy-transformer/docs/pages/7-text-to-text/4-finetuning.md

 HappyTextToText contains two methods for training
 - train(): fine-tune the model to convert a standalone text to another standalone piece of text
-- eval(): determine how well the model performs
+- eval(): determines how well the model performs

 ### train()